Silently set “Outlook On The Web” / “Outlook New” signatures when the signature content changes or every 8 hours.

-wpsecure_web.htm | This file will be set as the default signature for messages in a HTML format. |
+wpsecure_web.htm | This file will be set as the default signature for messages in a HTM format for Outlook New and Outlook On The Web |

-wpsecure_web.txt | (Optional) This file will be set as the default signature for messages in a TXT format. |
+wpsecure_web.txt | (Optional) This file will be set as the default signature for messages in a TXT format for Outlook New and Outlook On The Web |

 Exchange Online Administrator | Turn off signature roaming and to provide permissions to the Azure Functions Managed Identity. |